Other Projects

 PECO PROJECT: Penllyn Electric Upgrade Project

-PECO has announced an infrastructure project in Lower Gwynedd, which will enhance the local electric distribution systems.
-This $4.5 million investment aims to improve system reliability, support cleaner energy adoption, and better withstand severe storms.
+From PECO: has announced an infrastructure project in Lower Gwynedd, which will.
+This project is a $4.5 million investment enhance the local electric distribution system by improving system reliability, supporting cleaner energy adoption, and better withstanding severe storms.

 The project, spanning a couple years and occurring in phases, will begin with work on Old Penllyn Pike and Pen Amber Road.
-The initial project is scheduled to start early 2025 and is expected to be completed in 2026.
+The initial project started in 2025 and is expected to be completed in 2026.
 Tree removal and trimming will be required.
-A PECO contractor will survey the area in the coming weeks, and property owners will be contacted directly if their property is affected.
+Property owners will be contacted directly if their property is affected.